-Customers are not monolithic, and there is a love of story with the variety being in how they consume the story.
-Will it be written word, spoken word, or acted out on screen?
+Customers are not monolithic, and there is a love of story, with the variety in how they consume the story.
+Will it be written, spoken, or acted out on screen?

-There are multiple meta trends that show continued demand for story.
+Multiple meta trends show continued demand for story.

 What market meta-trends tell us about the future.

 Some trends are going to drive growth opportunities in content creation.
-The trends described below are meta-trends of long duration, global population, and synergistic.
+The trends described below are long-term meta-trends, global population, and synergistic.

 There will be more people on the planet.
 Regardless of education, geography, race, or religion, more people will be on earth in the future than there are now.
-With all things staying equal, there will just be more people to seek content.
+With all things staying equal, there will just be more people seeking content.

-Since 1970, the population of humans on the plant has doubled.
+Since 1970, the population of humans on the planet has doubled.

-As an aside, a crucial function of cumulative advantage is that as the stock population increases, the growth rate decreases.
-The net addition each round grows, but as a percentage of the total, it’s smaller.
+As an aside, a crucial function of cumulative advantage is that the growth rate decreases as the stock population increases.
+Each round’s net addition grows, but as a percentage of the total, it’s smaller.